-Sulphide shoots in the East & West Lower area are interpreted to have formed in a predictable and repeated pattern controlled by the junction of steeply east-dipping mineralised structures with rock unit boundaries, with additional subtle north-plunging and south-plunging high-grade shoots aligned with pre-mineralisation structural trends.
+The Company's geological team has developed a model that predicts the location of high-grade sulphide shoots in a repeated pattern controlled by the junction of steeply east-dipping mineralised structures with rock unit boundaries.
+Additional subtle north-plunging and south-plunging high-grade shoots are aligned with premineralisation structural trends.
 The East and West Lode structures are variably mineralised between the shoots and are prospective for further discoveries to be made along strike to the north and south, and at depth.

-In addition, first-pass seismic transverse lines acquired during 2021 showed that gold structures extend well below and beyond the current Mineral Resource limits, supporting Discovery drill hole targeting (see ASX report dated 6 May 2021).
+In addition, first-pass seismic traverse lines acquired during 2021 showed that gold structures extend well below and beyond the current Mineral Resource limits, supporting discovery drill hole targeting (see ASX report dated 6 May 2021).

 Figure 3.
-East & West Lower, cross section view showing WUDD0077 and the program testing below the historical workings and the current Mineral Resource limits along both structural corridors.
+East & West Lower, cross section view showing WUDD0077 and the program testing below the historical workings and the current Mineral Resource limits on both structural corridors.
+Note the shallow depth of historical development and previous drilling.

 Figure 4.
-East & West Lower, plan view showing WUDD0077 and the program testing >1,000m of strike along both structural corridors.
+East & West Lower target area, plan view showing WUDD0077 and the program testing >1,000m of strike along both structural corridors.

-The significance of these East and West Lode intercepts in WUDD0077 is that they confirm new extensions to mineralisation well beyond the limits of past drilling and the current Mineral Resources.
-The intersections are located at relatively shallow depths of 800m to 1000m below surface, but importantly are only 1000m laterally away of the Golden Age and Calais mine areas at similar depths below surface (Figure 2), which may provide rapid and low-cost access via new underground development for further drilling of these new sulphide zones, subject to further results from the current drilling program.
+The significance of the East and West Lode intersections in WUDD0077 is that they confirm new extensions to mineralisation well below the deepest historical drilling and the current Mineral Resource limits.
+The intersections are located at relatively shallow depths of 800m to 1000m below surface, and close to the Golden Age and Calais mine areas (Figure 2).
+The existing development at Golden Age and Calais may provide for rapid and low-cost access for further drilling of these new sulphide zones, subject to further results from the current drilling program.